 The DSL/DDSL will undergo the appropriate Safeguarding Training to provide them with the knowledge and skills to carry out their role.
-This training should be updated at least every 2 years, in line with the Staffordshire Safeguarding Childrens Board requirements.
+This training should be updated at least every 2 years, in line with the Dudley Safeguarding Children's Board requirements.

-In addition to the formal training, their knowledge and skills are refreshed at regular intervals, at least annually, through the termly SCC DSL Briefings, meeting other DSL's, emails and reading statutory guidance.
+In addition to the formal training, their knowledge and skills are refreshed at regular intervals, at least annually, through the termly Dudley Safeguarding forums, newsletters, meeting other DSL's, emails and reading statutory guidance.
 The training provides DSL/DDSL's with a good understanding of their own role, the processes, procedures, and responsibilities of other agencies, particularly children's social care.

 The DSL continually develops an understanding of the community the school serves, the risks and resilience.
-To help with this the DSL and Safeguarding Governor undertake a Locality Risk Assessment to identify the surrounding area.
+This is done in collaboration with local partners such as Police and Local Youth and Support teams, and the Local Authority.